uc-cdis/sheepdog/README.md

 ### For General Usage

-To install sheepdog for use with other Plan X services, running these commands is sufficient.
+To install sheepdog for use with other Gen3 services, running these commands is sufficient.

 ```bash
 pip install -r requirements.txt